twitter-archive/gizzard/README.markdown

 ![Alt text](http://github.com/twitter/gizzard/raw/master/doc//middleware.png?raw=true)

 Gizzard operates as a *middleware* networking service.
 It sits "in the middle" between clients (typically, web front-ends like PHP and Ruby on Rails applications) and the many partitions and replicas of data.
 Sitting in the middle, all data querying and manipulation flow through Gizzard.
 Gizzard instances are stateless so run as many gizzards as are necessary to sustain throughput or manage TCP connection limits.
-Gizzard, because it is runs on the JVM is quite efficient.
+Gizzard, because it is runs on the JVM, is quite efficient.
 One of Twitter's Gizzard applications (FlockDB, our distributed graph database) can serve 10,000 queries per second per commodity machine.
 But your mileage may vary.

 ### Gizzard supports any datastorage backend